Livvux/wordpress-mcp-client/docs/oss-getting-started.md

 ## Behavior

 - No DB/Auth.
-All secrets stay on the client (not persisted).
+Session stays in the browser only.
 - REST endpoints return stubbed responses where applicable.
 - Configure your WordPress MCP plugin manually and use the UI to validate.